-In the purchase process, the data and settings defined for the site are predominant.
-The receiving site requires the goods, such as items to be sold to customers or materials needed to produce an end item.
-Therefore, the logistics involved in the receipts of the goods is the most important part of the process.
+In the purchase process, the focus is on the logistics rather than the commercial aspect.
+The receiving site requires the goods, such as items to be sold to customers or materials needed to produce a finished item.
+The logistics settings involved in the receipt of the goods are defined at the site.